top of page

 Associated Fees

-1. At intake your will be provided a detailed/itemized description of services and associated fee
+1. At intake, you will be provided a detailed/itemized description of services and associated fees.

-2. Onsite Audiology, LLC is out of network with commercial health insurances and managed care plans such as Medicaid/Medicare may not cover such services.
-We do not bill insurance companies but can gladly provide you an itemized bill/Superbill if you desire to submit to your insurance company.
+2. Onsite Audiology, LLC is out-of-network with commercial health insurance, and managed care plans such as Medicaid/Medicare may not cover such services.
+We do not bill insurance companies, but we can gladly provide you with an itemized invoice if you desire to submit it to your insurance company.
 Please note that reimbursement is not guaranteed.

 5. An official invoice/receipt will be provided upon rendering of services.

-6. Fees for procedures are non-refundable and non-transferrable.
+6. Fees for procedures are non-refundable and non-transferable.

 If you have any questions or concerns, please do not hesitate to contact the office.